dbgrande/GrandeModular/README.md

 Provides 16 polyphonic channel buttons (0V/10V) in a compact package.

-- Triangular buttons on side set how many channel buttons to enable.
+- Triangular select buttons on side set how many channel buttons to enable.
 Only one can be selected at a time.
 Channel buttons beyond this point are dimmed and won't be output.

+- **New for v2.8.0:** Triangular buttons require a 1-sec long press to toggle.

 - Channel buttons have two modes: normal mode (toggle, default) and radio mode (one-hot).
 Select between them by using the right-click context menu.